natecraddock/ziglua/readme.md

 ## Status

-All functions, types, and constants in the public Lua API have been wrapped in Zig **(268/268 identifiers)**.
+Nearly all functions, types, and constants in the C API have been wrapped in ziglua.
+Only a few exceptions have been made when the function doesn't make sense in Zig (like functions using `va_list`).

-All of the functions have been referenced in tests, so the parameters are correctly typed.

-But I am still going through each function to decide the correct return types, errors, parameters, naming, etc.

-ziglua should be relatively stable and safe to use now, but is still rapidly changing.
+All functions have been type checked, but only the standard C API has been tested fully. ziglua should be relatively stable and safe to use now, but is still new and changing frequently.

 ## Acknowledgements